ericnordelo/nile-coverage/README.md

 (env): nile coverage --xml
 ```

-### 3. Change the default folder containing smart contracts.
+### 3. Change the default folder containing Smart Contracts.

-If your smart contracts are in a different folder than "contracts" (Nile default), use the
+If your Smart Contracts are in a different folder than "contracts" (Nile default), use the
 `--contracts-folder` flag to set the correct one:

 ```sh